These small batch buttermilk biscuits are perfect for two people! They're light and fluffy, with just the right amount of buttery flavor.

 These small-batch buttermilk biscuits are the perfect size for an intimate breakfast or brunch for two.
 And because they’re made with just a few simple ingredients, they’re also easy to whip up on a whim.
 Add healthy bagel toppings to each slice!

+They also pair well with rose hip recipes (jam and tea).
 No matter how you choose to serve them, just be sure to savor every last bite.

 The best way to store leftover buttermilk biscuits is in the fridge.
 We recommend eating them within two days, but they can last up to four days in the fridge.